 Did you know that Dachshund translates to “badger dog” in German?
 Indeed, there are many similarities between a Doxie and a badger: From their long and low bodies to their abilities to hunt both above- and below-ground.

 Dachshund Field Trials (“competitions”) are held in fenced-in areas, and the objective is to “track the game,” meaning to follow a scent trail that a rabbit or hare has left behind.
 The goal is not to actually catch any prey and no animals are harmed in field trials.
 Dogs run in packs of two (called a “brace”) and are judged on their ability to search and explore; to pursue and keep control of a trail; the accuracy in trailing; obedience to commands; their “willingness to go to earth” (into a tunnel or underground); courage; and more.

-Almost everyone knows the Dachshund’s sausage-like body — but when you see them running after a rabbit’s trail, and squeezing his body down into tunnels and holes, you’ll realize they’re not just adorable: They pretty serious athletes as well.
+Almost everyone knows the Dachshund’s sausage-like body — but when you see them running after a rabbit’s trail, and squeezing his body down into tunnels and holes, you’ll realize they are pretty serious athletes.

 To compete, your Dachshund must be:

 - At least six months of age or older.

 - Spayed and neutered dogs are eligible to participate.

 - Bitches in season are not eligible to compete in classes with combined sexes.
 For all information regarding eligibility, please refer to Chapter 7 of the Field Trial Rules and Standard Procedure for Dachshunds.

 Most Dachshund field trials are held at local AKC clubs so find one near you.
 Some clubs offer practice sessions or someone might be willing to take you out to work your dog.